 Brooklyn Botanic Garden’s herbarium (BKL) is on temporary loan to the New York Botanical Garden.
-For access to BKL resources, please contact Stella Sylva at [email protected].
+For access to BKL resources, please contact Matthew Pace at [email protected]

 The Brooklyn Botanic Garden Herbarium includes over 300,000 specimens of preserved plants.
 The collection is worldwide in scope, with concentration on plants of the greater New York area and cultivated plants.